-By day I design and direct advertising campaigns and digital experiences.
-Working in this field for over 20 years I've led many award winning projects across creative direction, design, video production and interactive development for a range of clients including; Nike, Mercedes-Benz, Google, Samsung, National Geographic, Holden, WNYC and Converse.
+By day I design and direct advertising campaigns and digital product experiences.
+Working in this field for over 20 years, I've led many award winning projects through creative direction, design, video production and interactive development for a range of clients including; Nike, Mercedes-Benz, Google, Samsung, National Geographic, Holden, WNYC and Converse.

-For the past 7 years I have worked in New York City.
-Beginning at R/GA, I led the award winning Nike Speed Drops super bowl campaign along with brand spots for Samsung and Mercedes-Benz.
-I then stepped into the publisher industry on branded content at RYOT (Yahoo/Verizon) before working at boutique SoHo agency Mod Op.
-Most recently I've worked as a freelance CD at GSD&M, Ogilvy and BBH, where I helped lead Google's Black-owned Friday campaign.
+For the past 8 years I have worked in New York City.
+Beginning at R/GA, I led the award winning Nike super bowl campaign along with brand spots for Samsung and Mercedes-Benz.
+I then stepped into branded content at RYOT (Yahoo/Verizon) and brand comms at boutique agency Mod Op.
+Between 2021-22 I held freelance CD/GCD roles at GSD&M, VMLY&R, Ogilvy and BBH, where I helped lead Google's Black-owned Friday campaign.
 I'm currently Group Design Director at Critical Mass.

 Google: Black-owned Friday